AaronFeng753/Waifu2x-Extension-GUI/.github/ISSUE_TEMPLATE/feature-request--suggestions-.md

 ⚠⚠Please read the followings before you create a new issue⚠⚠
 - Be civil and polite.
-- Only BUG Report and Suggestions are allowed here.
+- Only BUG Report and Suggestions are allowed here, this is NOT customer-service center.
 - You are only allowed to report bugs you encounter when using Latest version.(Beta/Stable)
-- This is NOT customer-service center, post REAL ISSUE here, or your "issue" will be deleted, and you might get blocked.
-- English and Chinese only.(language,not people,LOL)
+- English and Chinese languages only.

 ---